ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/usage.rst

 Using ``rustfmt``
 =================

-``rustfmt`` formats Rust code or checks if Rust code is well formatted.
+``rustfmt`` formats Rust code or checks if Rust code is well-formatted.

 ``rustfmt <file>...``
 ---------------------